 Curated by Marco Scotini

-The exhibition will be open until June 6th, 2017, from Wednesday to Saturday, from 2 pm to 7.30 pm.
+The exhibition is open until June 6th, 2017, from Wednesday to Saturday, from 2 pm to 7.30 pm.

 The exhibition Africa Blues includes five parts on the documentary series Mal d’Africa, realised by Achille Mauri in the mid-seventies.
 The exhibition at Frigoriferi Milanesi is the second chapter of Magia d’Africa, presented at Serra dei Giardini in Venice.